Skip to main content

 Status of the Litigation

 On December 18, 2024, the Court issued findings of facts and conclusions of law.
 Click here to review the Court’s ruling on liability.
-The Court ruled finding in favor of the Plaintiffs with respect to both the Early and Optional Retirement Classes.
+The Court found in favor of the Plaintiffs in both the Early and Optional Retirement Classes with respect to most of the claims asserted.

 This case will be updated to reflect important developments in the case.